Letter from ITB

 SSGC2020 is intended for final-level undergraduate students, masters-level students, and entry-level doctoral students.
 Thus, it was hoped that they actively participate in the SSGC2020 activities of the SSGC2020.
 For ten days from September 14-25, 2020 (not on theexcluding weekend), participants received material lectures from astrophysicists related to dark matter.
 Activities in the form of lectures in class (33 total hours in 22 meetings), 4 workshop meetings providing attendees with data processing experience to further strengthen their understanding of course material (8 total hours), 1 sharing session about NASA (1.5 hours), 2 public lectures (3 total hours), and 2 participant presentations on the last day of SSGC2020 (3 total hours).
 The total time for all the activities in the SSGC was 48.5 hours.

 To be more effectiveFor effectiveness, the workshops were conducted in small groups, and were limited to only 42 participants.
-Participants who were selected to take part in workshop were given the opportunity to register as temporary ITB students (during the workshop) by registering through usm.itb.ac.id and uploading the required requirements by the directorate of non-regular education.
+Participants who were selected to take part in a workshop were given the opportunity to register as temporary ITB students (during the workshop) by registering through usm.itb.ac.id and uploading the required requirements by the directorate of non-regular education.
 They were given academic transcripts of scores equivalent to elective courses in the Extragalactic Undergraduate Study Program and Capita Selecta Galaxy Cosmology Masters Astronomy.

 27 ITB Student Business Groups Receive Funding from ITB Student Enterpreneurship Program 2020